vcodecopenh264_web_logo

 VCodecOpenH264

-Next you need to include the folder 3rdparty in the main CMakeLists.txt file of your repository.
-Add this string at the end of your main CMakeLists.txt:
+Next, you need to include the 3rdparty folder in the main CMakeLists.txt file of your repository.
+Add the following line at the end of your main CMakeLists.txt:

 add_subdirectory(3rdparty)

-Next you have to include the VCodecOpenH264 library in your src/CMakeLists.txt file:
+Next, you need to include the VCodecOpenH264 library in your src/CMakeLists.txt file:

 target_link_libraries(${PROJECT_NAME} VCodecOpenH264)